GRAPHIC-Take Five: In sickness and in health

 Berkshire Hathaway vs S&P 500https://tmsnrt.rs/37tgNlD

-(Reporting by Tom Westbrook in Singapore and David Randall in New York; Tommy Wilkes, Marc Jones and Sujata Rao in London; Editing by Hugh Lawson)
+(Reporting by Tom Westbrook in Singapore and David Randall in New York; Tommy Wilkes, Marc Jones, Sujata Rao and Karin Strohecker in London; editing by Hugh Lawson, Larry King )

 ((sujata.rao@thomsonreuters.com; +44 207 542 6176;))